SoftwareAG/c8y-docs/content/users-guide/administration-bundle/platform-configuration-settings.md

 ROLES & PERMISSIONS:

-* To view settings: READ permission for "Options management" permission type.
+* To view settings: READ permission for the "Options management" permission type.
 * To manage (create, edit, update) all existing users: ADMIN permission for "Options management" permission type.